-2.5.3.1 Visit Details (OPDATEYR-VSTRELCN)
+2.5.3.1 Visit Details (OPDATEYR-VSTRELCN M18)

 When a person reported having had a visit to a hospital outpatient department or special clinic, the year and month of the outpatient visit was reported (OPDATEYR and OPDATEMM).
-Also reported is whether the person actually saw the provider or talked to the provider on the telephone (SEETLKPV).
-It also establishes whether the person saw or spoke to a medical doctor (SEEDOC).
-If the person did not see a specialty doctor (DRSPLTY), or, if the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE).
-The type of care the person received (VSTCTGRY), and whether or not the visit or telephone call was related to a specific condition (VSTRELCN) were also determined.
+It also establishes whether the person saw or spoke to a medical doctor (SEEDOC\M18).
+If the person did not see a specialty doctor (DRSPLTY\M18), or, if the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE\M18).
+The type of care the person received (VSTCTGRY), and whether or not the visit was related to a specific condition (VSTRELCN\M18) were also determined.
 Note that response categories with small frequencies may have been recoded to other categories for confidentiality reasons.
+Starting in 2018, due to design changes, the variable SEETLKPV is removed.

-2.5.3.2 Services, Procedures, and Prescription Medicines (LABTEST-MEDPRESC)
+2.5.3.2 Services, Procedures, and Prescription Medicines (LABTEST\M18-MEDPRESC)